kgyrtkirk/druid/.github/BENCHMARKING.md

 - `CI_COMMIT_SHA` - The actual commit SHA (for PRs, this is the PR head, not the merge commit)
 - `CI_BRANCH_NAME` - Branch name (enables symlink creation/update)
 - `CI_BASE_BRANCH` - Base branch for comparisons (empty for non-PR pushes)
+- `BENCH_REPO_TOKEN` - GitHub Personal Access Token for pushing to the benchmark repository (from secrets)

 ## Troubleshooting